del norte senior center

 Join us for in-person dining, chair yoga and social and recreational activities.
 See our newly refreshed center, reconnect with old friends and meet new ones.
 Open Monday through Friday, 9:00 a.m. to 4:00 p.m.

-In a community of 27,000, with a median household income of $66,780, federal funding freezes, threatened government shutdowns and potential program cuts and eliminations can have a significant impact on Del Norte County.
 For the organizations that make up the Community Action Partnership of Del Norte, federal funding is not waste, fraud or abuse.
 It is critical to the well-being of our community.

 FEDERAL FUNDS: Total $2.15 million to $2.4 million.